scottadkin/node-utstats-lite/README.md

 - Open a terminal in the folder you extracted to.
 - Run the command **npm install** to install all dependencies.
 - Rename **config.example.mjs** to **config.mjs**
-- Open **config.mjs** and change the settings to connect to your mysql server.
+- Open **config.mjs** and change the settings to connect to your mysql server, or if you want to use SQLIite instead set **SQL_MODE** to "sqlite".
-- If you are using an **ARM OS** you will have to follow this(https://github.com/Automattic/node-canvas?tab=readme-ov-file#compiling) additional step to get the canvas package to install otherwise you will get an error message
+- If you are using an **ARM OS** you will have to follow this(https://github.com/Automattic/node-canvas?tab=readme-ov-file#compiling) additional step to get the canvas package to install otherwise you will get an error message.
 - Run the command **node install.mjs** to create the database and other settings.